kedro-org/kedro/docs/source/04_kedro_project_setup/02_configuration.md

     filepath: "s3://${bucket_name}/data/${key_prefix}/${folders.raw}/${filename|cars.csv}"  # default to 'cars.csv' if the 'filename' key is not found in the global dict
 ```

-> Note: `TemplatedConfigLoader` uses `jmespath` package in the background to extract elements from global dictionary.
-For more information about JMESPath syntax please see: https://github.com/jmespath/jmespath.py.
+> *Note:* Under the hood, `TemplatedConfigLoader` uses [`JMESPath` syntax](https://github.com/jmespath/jmespath.py) to extract elements from the globals dictionary.

 ### Jinja2 support

 From version 0.17.0 `TemplateConfigLoader` also supports [Jinja2](https://palletsprojects.com/p/jinja/) template engine alongside the original template syntax.
-Below is the example of a `catalog.yml` file, which uses both features:
+Below is an example of a `catalog.yml` file that uses both features:

 ```
 {% for speed in ['fast', 'slow'] %}